-This layer of security through Stripe creates a frictionless payment process for customers and ensures your business is prepared for PSD2.
+This layer of security through Stripe creates a frictionless payment process for customers and ensures your business is PSD2 compliant.
 Above all, 3D Secure 2.0 carries out the spirit and letter of the regulation by protecting businesses and consumers alike from internet fraud.

 If a cardholder’s bank doesn’t support 3D Secure 2.0, Stripe will use 3D Secure 1.0 to authenticate a transaction.
 In these cases, a customer will have to provide their bank with additional security information, such as a one-time code, password, or fingerprint scan on a mobile device, so they can successfully complete their transaction.

 How PSD2 compliance works in Jotform

-Until now, payment service providers like Stripe weren’t required to have customers authenticate online transactions.
+Until recently, payment service providers like Stripe weren’t required to have customers authenticate online transactions.

 Since the early 2000s, major credit card companies have been using 3D Secure 1.0 — or variants of it — to ask cardholders to type in a password or one-time verification code after they make a purchase.

-PSD2 regulations, however, will require payment processors like Stripe to verify online transactions made by European cardholders.
+PSD2 regulations, however, require payment processors like Stripe to verify online transactions made by European cardholders.
 This authentication process will be done on behalf of businesses that use a payment processor’s services.

-We, in turn, are updating our Stripe integration, which captures a cardholder’s information from an online form and shares it with a payment processor for authentication.
+We, in turn, have updated our Stripe integration, which captures a cardholder’s information from an online form and shares it with a payment processor for authentication.

 Since 3D Secure 2.0 doesn’t kick into gear until someone fills out a form with their payment information and submits it, we’ll pull back the curtain to show you what happens once a customer makes a payment.